 “A Beighton score equal to or greater than 4 is suggestive of hypermobility.
 However this test is often misleading or poorly applied; it considers only a small number of joints , it does not take into account pain or muscle contractures, and therefore wrongly rules out a large number of patients.
 Thus a negative score is not incompatible with a positive diagnosis, especially in adults ”

-Meanwhile, here are the original Brighton Diagnostic Criteria (not scale!) via the HMSA of the UK:
+The Original Brighton Diagnostic Criteria (not scale!) (via the HMSA of the UK)